Ghiftee/blogapp/README.md

 - Add flash messages in the create actions in controllers.
 - Make sure that the N+1 problem is solved when fetching all posts and their comments for a user.

+## Milestone 8:
+- Install and setup devise.
+- Add functionality to register users.
+- Allow users to login with email and password.
+- Add functionality to confirm email and reset password.

 ## Built With
 - Ruby
 - Ruby on rails